 Diocese of Burlington

 Welcome to the Diocese of Burlington's Parish Catechetical Leader (PCL) Certification program!
-Beginning in Fall 2019, Vermont's PCLs will be undergoing this new certification process.
+Beginning in August 2019, Vermont's PCLs will be undergoing this new certification process.
 Each catechetical leader has two years to complete this 12-workshop certification.
 Each of you will be assigned a mentor who will walk with you as you progress through each workshop.
 These mentors are all here in Vermont, have been trained, and are excited to be a part of this process!